 I have a pair of flowy shorts, some cute bike shorts, and jean shorts in three colors: vintage wash, white, and black.

 The Agolde shorts above are a splurge, but they have honestly changed my life!
-They fit better than any other pair I’ve tried and I wear mine multiple times a week.
+They fit better than any other pair I’ve tried, and I wear mine multiple times a week.
+Levi’s and Abercrombie & Fitch also have great options.

 2-3 pairs of quality jeans

 No college wardrobe essentials list would be complete without jeans!
 Pay attention to the inseam length, quality, and price when buying a pair of jeans.
-I like to get one distressed pair and one clean pair, but it’s up to your style.
+I’d suggest bringing a straight-leg (or slim-ish fitting) pair and a looser pair, that way you have a more “polished” option and a more casual option.

-I suggest buying running or workout leggings since they last longer, lower the chance of panty lines, and can be used for actually working out.
+I suggest buying running or workout leggings since they last longer, lower the chance of panty lines, and can be used for actually working out, too.

 2 Pairs of good walking shoes